mikediessner/nubo/docs/_source/bayesian_optimisation.rst

 can only be optimised by stochastic optimisers, such as Adam [#Kingma2015]_.
 However, there is some empirical evidence that fixing the base samples for individual Bayesian optimisation loops does not affect the performance negatively [#Balandat2020]_.
 This method would allow deterministic optimisers to be used, but could potentially introduce bias due to sampling randomness.
-NUBO lets you decide which variant you prefer by setting ``fix_base_samples`` and choosing the prefered optimiser.
+NUBO lets you decide which variant you prefer by setting ``fix_base_samples`` and choosing the preferred optimiser.
 Bounded problems can be solved with Adam (``fix_base_samples = False``) or L-BFGS-B (``fix_base_samples = True``) and constraint problems can be solved with SLSQP (``fix_base_samples = True``).